 - Our dojo does participate in tournaments.
-You MUST participate in Kata and/or Kumite tournaments.
-Constant competition in Tournaments will improve and make you succeed in Karate.
+You should participate in Kata and/or Kumite tournaments.
+Constant competition in tournaments will improve and make you succeed in Karate.

 16. About Loyalty:

-- Members are expected to uphold our dojo values and above all be loyal to the dojo and the Sensei.
+- Members are expected to uphold our dojo values and above all be loyal to the dojo and Silvera Sensei.